p-chung/kintensity/PAA2019/paa2019_abstract.md

 Starting in the mid-1960s a line of demographic research began to develop a formal measurement strategy for estimating the number of living kin (hereafter: kin availability) from fundamental demographic rates.
 Recognizing that kinship (biologically-defined) was heavily determined by rates of fertility and mortality, population researchers began to elaborate a set of methods to estimate kin availability from these quantities.
 This research culminated in a set of formal life table equations by @Goodman1974 that enabled this estimation under stable population assumptions.
 These equations represented the strongest effort, at that time, to formally relate the structure of kinship to its demographic determinants; and they opened up exciting new possibilities for systematically exploring the relationship between fertility, mortality, and kinship wherever data on such quantities could be found.^[For notable examples of work in this tradition see: @Goldman1978, @Uhlenberg1980, @Hagestad1986, @Watkins1987]

-In recent years, interest in demographic measurements of kin availability has been increasingly driven by material concerns surrounding the aging of national populations.
+In recent years, interest in demographic measurements of kin availability has been increasingly driven by material concerns surrounding the aging of populations.
 A 2015 report by the United Nations Population Division predicts that by the year 2050, the world's share of people aged 60 years or older will increase almost two-fold from one-in-eight persons to one-in-five [@UNPopDiv2015].
 This unprecedented shift in the age distribution raises the question of how society will organize to materially support the post-retirement population as its growth outpaces that of the working-age population.

 A diverse literature has emerged surrounding this issue.^[For an extensive review, see @Lee2011] Broadly speaking, researchers distinguish between public and private mechanisms of old-age support.
 Public support systems, in this context, typically refer to public pension programs (e.g. _Social Security_ in the United States) or other in-kind transfer programs that are largely funded by the working age population.
 The _old age dependency ratio_ (OADR)---usually defined as the number of individuals 65 years or older divided by the number of "working-age" individuals (15-64 years old)---provides a rough measure of the likely support burden faced by these public systems.^[It is worth noting that alternative versions of the basic _old age dependency ratio_ (OADR) measure have been proposed.
 Perhaps the most prominent of these is the _prospective old age dependency ratio_ (POADR) [@Sanderson2005], which further adjusts for future gains in life expectancy.]